 What does it mean for India?

-The nation-wide lockdown resulted in a drop in petrol sales.
+The nationwide lockdown resulted in a drop in petrol sales.
 Companies like Indian Oil predict a drop in demand even further as Aviation turbine fuel sales have dived because of the grounding of all commercial and international flights.

 Storage is the most important aspect of oil marketing, but it is often ignored.
 As mentioned earlier, India is one of the four countries that have offered strategic storage capacity; the current fall in global crude oil price is an opportunity for India’s ambitious Indian Strategic Petroleum Reserves (ISPR) program.

 India is the third-largest buyer of crude oil and a net importer.
 It may leverage the prices to fill in its strategic crude oil reserves.
-ISPR plans to receive the cargo by the third week of May before the monsoon hits, by moving about 19 million barrels into the sites.
+ISPR plans to receive the cargo by the third week of May before the monsoon hits by moving about 19 million barrels into the sites.

-Why the stocking up of oil some may ask, well here the reason; to help the country’s refineries reduce their surplus crude as the lockdown prevails, has dented transportation and industrial fuel consumption in Asia’s third-largest economy.
+Why the stocking up of oil, some may ask, well here the reason; to help the country’s refineries reduce their surplus crude as the lockdown prevails, has dented transportation and industrial fuel consumption in Asia’s third-largest economy.

 Oil price slump – Silver lining for India

 Cheap crude oil in times of the pandemic may prove to be a blessing in disguise, considering India’s import dependency for crude oil that has consistently surged over the past five years to 86 per cent in 2019-20.
-It is a leverage for our country, by filling up unused oil storages and building up inventory.
+It is a leverage for our country by filling up unused oil storages and building up inventory.

 This is also an apt time to examine further investments in storage capabilities, including the tanker industry.
 Lower crude prices are a blessing to Indian State-owned refiners, such as the Hindustan Petroleum Corporation Limited (HPCL) and the Bharat Petroleum Corporation Limited (BPCL), as lower procurement costs boost their refining margins.
 Also, the cost that refineries incur due to the fuel consumed to run their operations and the cost of fuel lost in the system while processing crude oil into petroleum products is set to go down.

-The consumption of crude oil has enhanced the country’s influence on the global energy trade and can further enable the government to engage in oil diplomacy or get favourable deals for supplies of crude oil.
+The consumption of crude oil has enhanced the country’s influence on the global energy trade.
+It can further enable the government to engage in oil diplomacy or get favourable deals for supplies of crude oil.
 It will be a long time before we can put the COVID19 crisis behind us; however, we are shown solidarity by policymakers from consuming and producing markets working together to bring stability to the oil market.